Skip to main content

 • Skills / Drills / Practice Reps: College coaches want to see repetition.
 For example, a college baseball coach can learn more from watching a hitter take 15-20 swings than just one swing, even if it's a home run.

 The most effective/easiest way to add a video to your profile is to upload the video file or link from Hudl or YouTube directly from your computer, smartphone, tablet, or other devices by selecting the "Add Video" button.
-Your videos can be 3 minutes each, a maximum of 600MB, and almost any format of video, including .mp4, .mov, etc. You can also select the video website link/URL option from the drop-down menu to upload videos from YouTube, and Hudl.
-Right now, we only support video link uploads from YouTube or Hudl.
+Your videos can be 3 minutes each, up to 600MB, and in almost any format, including .mp4, .mov, etc. You can also select the video website link/URL option from the drop-down menu to upload videos from YouTube and Hudl.
+Right now, we only support uploading video links from YouTube or Hudl.
 If you have videos from other sites, you can copy the video links and paste them into your timeline from your profile page.
 This allows your videos to be viewed by college coaches instantly within your profile.

 How To Organize / Categorize Your Athlete's Videos